JuliaPackaging/Homebrew.jl/README.md

 Usage (Package Authors)
 =======================

 As a package author, the first thing to do is to [write](https://github.com/mxcl/homebrew/wiki/Formula-Cookbook)/[find](https://github.com/mxcl/homebrew/tree/master/Library/Formula) a homebrew formula for whatever package you wish to create.
-Once you have verified that is working, (and it works with your Julia package) open an issue here for your formula to be included in the library of formulae provided by `Homebrew.jl`
+Once you have verified that is working, (and it works with your Julia package) open an issue here for your formula to be included in the library of formulae provided by `Homebrew.jl`.
+To see examples of formulae that are already accepted, peruse the [homebrew-juliadeps](https://github.com/staticfloat/homebrew-juliadeps) repository.

 To have your julia package automatically install these precompiled binaries, `Homebrew.jl` offers a BinDeps provider which can be accessed as `Homebrew.HB`.
 Simply declare your dependency on `Homebrew.jl` via a `@osx Homebrew` in your REQUIRES files, create a BinDeps `library_dependency` and state that `Homebrew` provides that dependency: